yracine/device-type.myneurio/readme.md

 d) Copy and paste the code from MyNeurioServiceMgr under https://github.com/yracine/device-type.myneurio/tree/master/smartapp

-e) Update the client id and client secret at the end of the file.

-- def getSmartThingsClientId() { "kjPlS3AAQtaUGlmB30IU9g" } - substitute your client id here!

-- def getSmartThingsPrivateKey() { "Insert your private API Key here!" } - substitute your client secret here!

-f) Hit the create button at the bottom
+e) Hit the create button at the bottom

-g) <b>Make sure that enable OAuth in Smartapp is active</b>
+f) <b>Make sure that enable OAuth in Smartapp settings is active</b>

 * Goto app settings (top right corner),
 * Click on Oauth (middle of the page), and enable OAuth in Smart app
 * Hit "Update" at the bottom

-h) Go back to the code window, and hit the "publish/for me" button at the top right corner
+g) Go back to the code window, and hit the "publish/for me" button at the top right corner

 /*******************************************************************************************************************/